Lecture 1

 To illustrate the concept of inverse theory, consider the following example:

-Suppose that you have agreed to meet a friend to watch them during a triathlon race but you showed up late and missed the start.
-They are expecting for you to have been there at some point during the time at which they were changing from a running phase to a cycle phase.
-They expect you to know the time at which they made the transition.
-However you only know the overall start time and finish time of the race.
+Suppose that you have agreed to meet a friend to watch them during a triathlon race, but you showed up late and missed the start.
+They expect you to have been there at the moment they changed from the running phase to the cycling phase, and to know the time at which they made the transition.
+However, you only know the overall start time and finish time of the race.

-If the race starts at time \(t=0\) and then ends at time \(t=b\) how do you use this information to deduce the actual time \(t_r \in [0,b]\) at which they crossed the transition zone of the race?
+If the race starts at time \(t=0\) and ends at time \(t=b\), how do you use this information to deduce the actual time \(t_r \in [0,b]\) at which they crossed the transition zone of the race?

-After this there are some other techniquest that we could use to better inform the probability of the occurence at different times.
+Beyond this, there are other techniques we could use to better inform the probability of the transition occurring at different times.
 For example, we might have a good idea of their fitness level or average running speed from previous experience.
-Or in the abscence of this information there might be average times for the competitors that are available to further inform the problem and reduce the amount of error in the estimate.
+In the absence of this information, there might be average times for the competitors available to further inform the problem and reduce the error in the estimate.

 The Singular Value Decomposition

 For cases where the matrix \(A\) is not full rank, the singular value decomposition (SVD) provides a more general framework for solving the least squares problem.
-The SVD decomposes the matrix \(A\) into three matrices \(U\), \(\Sigma\), and \(V\)
+The SVD decomposes the matrix \(A\) into a product of three matrices \(U\), \(\Sigma\), and \(V\):

 \[ A = U \Sigma V^T \]